 Aeroplan is also a transfer partner of American Express Membership Rewards and Marriott Rewards, which opens a host of transfer options on both sides of the border.
 While the Membership Rewards programs in the U.S. and Canada are separate programs, they both transfer into Aeroplan at a 1:1 ratio.
 This also applies to Marriott and SPG co-brand cards.

 The best option for U.S. based frequent flyers is point transfers from Membership Rewards and Marriott Rewards.
 Amex points transfer points at a 1:1 ratio, with Marriott transferring at 3:1 but also throwing an additional 5,000 miles in for every 60,000 points transferred.
 That means you can transfer points earned with some of the best rewards earning cards available.

-- Marriott Bonvoy Business™ American Express® Card – Limited Time Offer: Earn 125,000 Marriott Bonvoy bonus points & 2 bonus Free Night Awards after you use your new Card to make $5,000 in purchases within the first 3 months.
+- Marriott Bonvoy Business™ American Express® Card – Limited Time Offer: Earn 125,000 Marriott Bonvoy bonus points & 2 bonus Free Night Awards after you use your new Card to make $5,000 in eligible purchases within the first 3 months.
 Each bonus Free Night Award has a redemption level up to 50K points.
 Certain hotels have resort fees.
 Offer ends 11/3/2021.

 Aeroplan also runs regular bonuses on points transferred from both programs.
 For example, this bonus offers a 30% bonus on points transferred from hotel programs, which proves particularly lucrative in the case of Marriott.

 If you factor in that Marriott provides an additional 5,000 miles for every 60,000 you transfer to Aeroplan, if you transfer 1200,000 Marriott points, add the 10,000 bonus miles from Marriott, then add the extra 30% bonus miles, you’d receive 65,000 Aeroplan miles for the original 120K Marriott points transferred!